determ1ne/OmenHubLight/README.md

 But if you want, you can easily port what you need, because the fundamental chores are available in a similar form to what HP programed in their applications.
 Happy hacking!

 **REQUIRES .NET 5**

+Build and run **OmenHubLight** is enough.
+OmenDriverPatcher enables you to use LPC service from HP driver, whose client is provided in `NativeRpcClient.dll` from OMEN Gaming Hub or HP System Event Utility app package.